Mtang000/100-Days-of-AI-Engineering./README.md

 *Day - Constrained Decoding.
 Its forces a LLM to output text in a strict format.
 This refrains the model from generating words that would violate the required format.
 Weak point :
 The process requires building an external logic system that tracks the exact grammatical state of the output at every single step, making this a significantly slow process.

+*Day - Re-Act Agent.
+It just forces the model to pause and plan before it acts.
+Weak point :
+If the external tool returns an error message then it can get trapped in an infinite loop.